 Director Ruchi Narain gives a contemporary film that is arguably one of the good ones to come out of Dharma Productions

 The approach is urban.
 Talking about #MeToo, Guilty is a take on what’s wrong and what’s not.
-Feminism is being deliberated over the nuances of morality, faith, and the demeanour in the age of social media.
+Feminism is being deliberated over the nuances of morality, faith, and the demeanor in the age of social media.

 Vijay aka VJ (Gurfateh Pirzada), lead singer of his college band Dooby Doo is a wealthy stud.
 A heartthrob.
 His girlfriend Nanki (Kiara Advani) who he loves very much also happens to be the lyricist for the songs that the band performs.
 Another student Tanu (Akansha Ranjan Kapoor), a small town girl who’s in the college on a scholarship, who seems to be ‘asking for it’, accuses VJ of raping her.
 Who’s at fault?
 Has VJ raped her?
 Or is she using #MeToo as a card?
 The story tries to find out.

 Written by Narain and Kanika Dhillon, with dialogues by Atika Chohan, the film brims with situations that bring out gender notions.
 The story begins with the investigation of the incident, that has happened already.
 The friends, peers, college teachers, and everybody who may be associated is being interrogated.